 - Unlike paper-based counterparts, the agenda can include links to supporting articles or files.

 - Like the binder, the portal includes an archive that stores historical documents for reference.
 (Didn’t we vote on that zoning ordinance last February?)

-- Unlike emailed materials, the Dropbox contains only the latest version of edited documents – after the software facilitated asynchronous editing by disparate collaborators: Over a matter of weeks, numerous contributors leave input in one central spot.
+- Unlike emailed materials, the document storage contains only the latest version of edited documents – after the software facilitated asynchronous editing by disparate collaborators: Over a matter of weeks, numerous contributors leave input in one central spot.
 The portal has tracked all of the versions.
 Role-based permissions give a sole editor the authority to submit the final documents that consolidate those inputs.
 A synchronous editing feature could even have them working on the same draft, with others’ revisions visible in the margins.

 Result: Better Meetings